I have a big horse.

 I’m 5’3″, and with my small stature comes tiny little legs.
 Normal mounting blocks do not suffice, and when I attempt to utilize them in a pinch at shows, I either rip out my pants or pull a hamstring.

 At the age of 31, my flexibility is more limited than back in my glory days, and onlookers get a laugh as I attempt to climb my way up to the top of this beast.
 Therefore, wherever I go I either require a step ladder or a large man for a leg up (not to mention just to groom him!)

 5. Fences never look as big as they are.

-I entered Kennedy in his first Beginner Novice event (2’7″) a few weeks ago and immediately wondered to myself if they even had the fences set correctly after watching the videos.
+When I entered Kennedy in his first Beginner Novice event (2’7″), I immediately wondered to myself if they even had the fences set correctly after watching the videos.
 The 2’7″ fences barely came up to his knees and he rarely had to even exert effort to get up and over them.
-This might seem like a good thing…until you are looking for that money shot of pure brilliance and athleticism and every single fence looks like a caveletti!
+This might seem like a good thing…until you are looking for that money shot of pure brilliance and athleticism and every single fence looks like a cavaletti!

 I love this horse and I am so blessed every day that I get to be with him.
 I giggle each time that someone comes up to me at a show in shock and awe of how tall he truly is, as if I have been lying this entire time, but I am here to say that these massive beasts aren’t all they’re cracked up to be.

 Very few people need a 17.3hh horse, and even fewer can afford the lifestyle changes that come with them.
 So keep that in mind the next time that you demand something over 17hh when you yourself are a measly 5 ft. tall.
 These gentle giants are a blessing and a curse all wrapped into one, and quite often more trouble than they’re worth!